2018-19 Board of Directors

 For more information on ballot measures, candidate filing requirements, and election deadlines,

-- Division of California into Three States.
+- Proposition 9 - Removed by Order of the California Supreme Court.
+Division of California into Three States.
 Initiative Statute.

 CAPPA "Everything Fiscal" Training